nithincod/nuggetai_assignment1/README.md

 ## Features
 - Web scraper using BeautifulSoup
-- Embedding and vector storage using Sentence Transformers and ChromaDB
+- Embedding and vector storage using Sentence Transformers and MongoDB
 - Answer generation using Hugging Face T5
 - Streamlit-based UI